Customize Your Resume and Cover Letter to Land The Job

-Being detailed-oriented and having your audience in mind really helps when you have so little time to make a great impression.
-Think of your resume and cover letter as a reflection of your personal brand, your personality, and your first pitch.
+Think of your resume and cover letter as a reflection of your personal brand and personality.
 Putting your best foot forward by customizing your application materials shows that you have a high interest in the job, are dedicated, and have the drive to succeed.
-These are all qualities that all employers look for in job applicants!
-By tailoring your materials you’re showing your value to a hiring manager, rather than just telling them.
+These are all qualities that employers look for in job applicants!
+By tailoring your materials, you’re showing your value to a hiring manager rather than telling them.

 What to tailor in your resume

-The two key sections to customize for each resume are your work experience and skills section.
+The two key sections to customize for each resume you submit are your work experience and skills.
 These are the two main places where you’ll be able to both mirror the keywords from the job description and prioritize the information that is most relevant to the job you’re applying for.

-- Work experience - it is most common to organize your work experience section in chronological order with the most recent experience first and going backward in time from there.
+- Work experience.
+It is most common to organize your work experience section in chronological order with the most recent experience first and going backward in time from there.
 The information within each work experience, however, can be a great place to make customizations.
-Hiring managers may only be able to read the first one or two bullets per work experience.
-This means you should be sure to list the most relevant and important skills or actions from that experience first!
+Hiring managers may only be able to read the first one or two bullets per work experience, so be sure to list the most relevant and important skills or actions from each experience first!

 What to tailor in your cover letter

-- Contact information about the hiring manager so you can include a name when addressing the letter.
+- Contact information for the hiring manager so you can include a name when writing your cover letter.

 Another key thing to look for is if the job application itself has specific instructions for the cover letter.
-Some organizations may have specific questions they want you to address in your cover letter or want to hear specific details about past jobs.
-Following instructions is always key to standing out!
-The main point in your cover letter is convincing the employer why they should hire you, specifically.
+Some organizations may have specific questions they want you to address in your cover letter or will want to hear specific details about past jobs.
 There is only one you, so be sure to allow your personality and passion to shine through your writing!

-Finally, here are some best practices to consider when submitting a job application.
+Here are some helpful tips to consider when submitting a job application.

 - Don’t repeat the same information on your resume and cover letter.
 By showcasing different things in each document, you can keep a hiring manager’s attention!

 - Be organized and consistent across both documents.
-Seemingly small things like using the same fonts and approachable sizing can keep your documents readable for all.
+Small things like using the same fonts and approachable sizing can keep your documents readable for all.